stefled/remaken/README.md

 ## Overview

-The need to use a tool such as remaken come from the diversity of package managers for C++ and to speed up development delays.
+The need to use a tool such as remaken comes from the diversity of package managers for C++ and to speed up development bootstrap and shorten delays.

-Indeed, whatever the dependency your project need, there is a chance the dependency already exists in binary format on one of the C++ package manager.
+Indeed, whatever the dependency your project needs, there is a chance the dependency already exists in binary format on one of the C++ package manager.

-And if it doesn't exist, you can still build your own binary version and share it as a remaken dependency with your team, ensuring the build options are the same, and avoiding other developers to build locally the same dependency.
+If it doesn't already exist in a package manager, you can still build your own binary version and share it as a **remaken dependency** across your team or organization, ensuring build options are the same.
+It also avoids other developers to build locally the same dependency.

 ### Issues in native development without remaken and common development rules:

-To setup a native C/C++ project that uses thirparty dependencies, a developer must for each dependency (whichever the build system is in either make, cmake, conan, vcpkg, VS …)  :
+To setup a native C/C++ project that uses thirparty dependencies, a developer must for each dependency (whichever the build system is in either make, cmake, conan, vcpkg, MSVC …)  :

 1. build each dependency with homogeneous build rules and flags (for instance c++ std version, for each target [debug,release | os | cpu | shared, static])
 2. install each dependency in an accessible path in the system (and eventually, pollute the development environment system for instance using make install, or set a different 'sysroot')
 3. add include paths, libraries paths and libraries link flags for each dependency and sub dependency in its development project
 4. For each new development, even based on same dependencies : reproduce every dependency build step 1.1 to 1.3 (also true for conan when the binary hosted version doesn’t fit with your options)
+5. Running a final application : each dependency must either be copied in the same folder than the application or paths must be set to each shared dependency folder.
-5. To package a final application with its dependencies needs to bundle manually every shared dependency with the application before creating the final bundle/setup for the application
+6. Last but not least, to package a final application with its dependencies means to bundle manually every shared dependency with the application before creating the final bundle/setup for the application<br>

-NOTE: for cmake, make, VS builds, the target can be overwritten across versions except by adding custom target path to install step
+NOTE: for most build systems (cmake, make, Visual Studio builds ...) the target can be overwritten across versions.
+The solution would be to manually add custom target path to installation post-build steps - for each project.

-Last but not least, to run a final application : each dependency must either be copied in the same folder than the application or paths must be set to each shared dependency folder.

 Shared library or application project heterogeneity across a team can lead to integration issues as the build rules can slightly differ on each developer station.

-### Development workflow using remaken
+### Development workflow using remaken / builddefs rules
 Remaken :

 - provide the same set of build rules across packaging systems (certified for packaging systems that perform a local build such as conan, vcpkg, brew)
 - install dependencies from any packaging system (including remaken own packaging and flag finding system)
-- there is no need to call manually each packaging system, to write a script … all is done at once from the packagedependencies description
+- there is no need to call manually each packaging system, to write a script … all is done at once from the **packagedependencies** description
-- build flags are populated either from remaken configure step or from builddefs-qmake rules (other rules format will come in the future, cmake, bazel ...)
+- build flags are populated either from remaken configure step or from [builddefs-qmake](https://github.com/b-com-software-basis/builddefs-qmake/releases/tag/builddefs-qmake-latest) rules (other rules format will come in the future, cmake, bazel ...)
-- run any application with appropriate environment deduced from described dependencies and/or from xpcf configuration file
+- run any application with appropriate environment deduced from described dependencies and/or from [xpcf](https://github.com/b-com-software-basis/xpcf) configuration file
 - automate dependencies bundling within an application from dependencies description (either copying external dependencies in bundle destination folder or creating a shell script for native package managers such as apt, yum ...)
-- bundle xpcf applications from xpcf configuration file
+- bundle **xpcf** applications from **xpcf** configuration file
-- integrate conan dependencies easily without writing a conanfile.py
+- integrate **conan** dependencies easily without writing a conanfile.py
-- provide a normalized package installation structure for remaken dependencies [sample structure]
+- provide a normalized package installation structure for remaken dependencies [Package tree](#package-tree)
 - provide vcpkg installation and bootstrap
 - provide builddefs-qmake rules installation and update